varigence/docs/varigence/docs/bimlflex/technology-synapse/synapse-implementation.md

 | Connection String`**` | Only used as the deploy target for the PowerShell Scripts and to import metadata.           |
 | Threads               | This is not used in ADF.                                                                    |
 | Landing Connection    | Only used with a `Source System`.
 Designates the connection to use for the `Landing Area`. |

 :::danger

->
-> - Connection Type`*`: When configuration a `Source System` the non-ELT base types are used.
+- Connection Type`*`: When configuration a `Source System` the non-ELT base types are used.
->   - `Source System` is the only exception to this.
+  - `Source System` is the only exception to this.
 All other *INTEGRATION STAGES* should use the ELT variant.
->   - This is also called out in detail on the below configurations.
+  - This is also called out in detail on the below configurations.
-> - Connection String`**`: When using ADF the *CONNECTION STRING* is only used to import the metadata withing the tool.
+- Connection String`**`: When using ADF the *CONNECTION STRING* is only used to import the metadata withing the tool.
->   - The connection strings used for ADF are managed in the Linked Service.
+  - The connection strings used for ADF are managed in the Linked Service.
->   - See [Configuring a Linked Service Connection](create-linked-service-connection) for more details.
+  - See [Configuring a Linked Service Connection](../technology-adf/create-linked-service-connection) for more details.

 :::